Gina Kirschenheiter’s Husband Matt Wants Their Three Kids Off ‘RHOC’

 According to Matt, doing so “may be extremely detrimental to [their] young children’s emotional health and well-being.”

-Although it hasn’t been decided upon yet whether the children will be allowed to continue to appear on episodes of The Real Housewives of Orange County, the report from The Blast revealed that a decision could be made as early as this month.
+Although it hasn’t yet been decided upon whether the children will be allowed to continue to appear on episodes of The Real Housewives of Orange County, the report from The Blast revealed that a decision could be made as early as this month.

 Gina and Matt got married in May 2010 and separated in March 2018.
 However, it wasn’t until the following month that Gina filed for divorce.
 At that point, Gina requested joint legal and primary physical custody of their children.